 The Job Retention Scheme has been in place since March 2020 to provide wage assistance to employers who were unable to provide work to their employees because of the impact of Covid-19, and to avoid redundancies.
 Employers could claim up to 80% of an employee’s wages if the employee was unable to work at all, or if they were able to work only a portion of their normal working hours.

-The JRS will end on 31 October 2020 and the JSS will begin on 1 November 2020.
-It is expected to continue for six months.
 Although the JSS will still provide some wage cover to help employers, its aim is to help employers who can support employees doing some work but need more time to recover.
 This highlights the main difference to the JRS; the JSS will not provide wage assistance for an employee who is doing no work at all.

 On 9 October 2020, the Chancellor announced an expansion to the original JSS which will provide different wage cover arrangements for businesses that are legally required to close due to local (or possibly national) lockdown over the winter months.
 The two elements of the JSS have been named JSS (Open) where the business is not required to close, and JSS (Closed) where closure is a legal requirement.
 You can read more about the “Closed” version of the JSS at the end of this guidance note.

 On 22 October 2020, the Chancellor announced further changes to the element of the JSS (Open).
 These changes were designed to protect more jobs by increasing the scope of businesses that could apply to the JSS and increasing the amount of wage grant.